 Hi Aunt Vadge,

-I had sex recently and nearing the end it was really painful.
-Since, I’ve been bleeding NON STOP.
-It’s driving me nuts.
-I really need this to stop.
-It’s been about 40 hours of constant blood.
-I really don’t know what to do.
-The thing is, I can’t really tell my mom because I don’t want her to know I’ve been having sex.
-Is there anything else I could tell her that could’ve caused it that would get her to take me to a doctor?
+I had sex recently and near the end it was really painful.
+Since then I’ve been bleeding non-stop – it’s been about 40 hours of constant blood and it’s driving me nuts.
+I really need it to stop.
+The thing is, I can’t really tell my mum, because I don’t want her to know I’ve been having sex.
+Is there something else I could tell her that would get her to take me to a doctor?
 Please help.

 Yours,